algorithmiaio/sample-apps/algo-dev-demo/keras-mnist/README.md

 While we will use the Algorithmia Web IDE in this demo, note that you can use the [CLI](https://algorithmia.com/developers/clients/cli/) to deploy your model instead once you've [Created an Algorithm](https://algorithmia.com/developers/algorithm-development/languages/python/#create-an-algorithm) and cloned your repository.

 #### Before you begin
-1. Create an account on [algorithmia.com](https://algorithmia.com/)
+1. Sign in to your cluster or create an account on your cluster if you haven't yet.

 #### Upload your model
 In this demo, we are going to host our data on the Algorithmia platform in [Data Collections](https://algorithmia.com/developers/data/hosted/).
 We'll download the pre-trained Keras model and sample data from this repository, create a data collection on Algorithmia, and upload the files there.